ahsan-ucsc/NHA-Inverse-Design/README.md

 ## Data Availability

 The dataset and code are available in this repository.
-For any specific inquiries or issues, please contact the corresponding author.
+For any specific inquiries or issues, please contact the first author.

 ---